Lecture 01b – Reproducible science

 Serious stats

-We use formal statistical tests to determine if differences are statistically significant so that we can make inferences about the population based on the sample data – part of the scientific method.
+We use formal statistical tests to determine if differences are statistically significant so that we can make inferences about the population based on the sample data.

 Code